-- Other identities confidential and not subject to disclosure under PIA: - The alleged victim; - The person who makes report; and - The alleged perpetrator in a report, but ONLY IF the institution investigates report and determines it is unsubstantiated or without merit. - Exceptions may be disclosed only to: - The institution as necessary to investigate report; - A law enforcement officer as necessary to conduct a criminal investigation; or - A health care provider in an emergency situation, as determined necessary by the university. - Can waive in writing.
+- Other identities confidential and not subject to disclosure under PIA: - The alleged victim; - The person who makes report; and - The alleged perpetrator in a report, but ONLY IF the institution investigates report and determines it is unsubstantiated or without merit. - Exceptions may be disclosed only to: - ☑ The institution as necessary to investigate report; - A law enforcement officer as necessary to conduct a criminal investigation; or - A health care provider in an emergency situation, as determined necessary by the university. - Can waive in writing.

-- Subsection (c) lists more confidential information - Information that directly or indirectly reveals the identity of - Ø an individual who made a report to the compliance program office of an IHE, - An individual who sought guidance from the office, - An individual who participated in an investigation conducted under the compliance program, or - If an individual who is alleged to have or may have planned, initiated, or participated in activities that are the subject of a report made to the compliance program office of an IHE if, after completing an investigation, the office determines the report to be unsubstantiated or without merit. - Can waive in writing.
+- Subsection (c) lists more confidential information - Information that directly or indirectly reveals the identity of - an individual who made a report to the compliance program office of an IHE, - An individual who sought guidance from the office,

+- an individual who is alleged to have or may have planned, initiated, or participated in activities that are the subject of a report made to the compliance program office of an IHE if, after completing an investigation, the office determines the report to be unsubstantiated or without merit. - Can waive in writing.